[Claude Code] How to Create and Use Skills - Your Own Slash Commands

 ## Rules

-- If there are multiple files that have changed, summarize the key changes
+- If multiple files changed, summarize the key changes

-- Keep the English technical terms, but explain in Korean
+- Keep English technical terms, but explain in Korean

 ## Output format